-Alaska's Denali National Park
+Visiting Alaska's Denali National Park

 Denali National Park in Alaska is consistently ranked as having the cleanest air and clearest visibility of any National Park in America.
-Visitors, especially those from big cities, will be amazed at the air quality — it’s almost intoxicating in its freshness.
+Visitors will be amazed at the air quality — it’s almost intoxicating in its freshness.
 However, Denali offers so much more than fresh air and clear skies.
-With the nation’s tallest peak, six million acres of protected land, and a primordial atmosphere and solitude so rarely found in the U.S. today, this park offers visitors the wilderness experience of a lifetime.
+With the nation’s tallest peak, six million acres of protected land, and a primordial atmosphere and solitude so rarely found in the U.S. today, visiting Denali National Park is the wilderness experience of a lifetime.

 In total, Denali National Park is home to over 160 species of birds, 39 mammals, and 1,500 species of plants, mosses, and lichens.
 Where many National Parks have seen changes to their ecosystems due to invasive/non-native plant species, Denali, and much of Alaska, has been spared this fate, primarily due to the scarcity of roads and remoteness of the region.
 Lending further to its reputation as "untouched country."

 Those coming to Alaska are usually in search of something they can’t get anywhere else.
 Whether it’s the landscape and its wilderness, the wildlife, or the chance to experience a little of what those first people to the continent must have felt thousands of years ago, Denali National Park delivers on that quintessential Alaskan mystique.